Klortho/d3-flextree/README.md

 * Implement variable x-size
+    * The separation function is defined to return the separation in units of nominal node x_size.
+When x_size is variable, there is no "nominal x_size", so we need to change the way it is defined.
+    * The *default separation function* needs to be based on actual x_size's.
+    * I can also change it at the same time to use actual x_size's all the time, and take out the scaling at the end.

 * Enhance the separation function to take a third argument, which is either the closest ancestor, or else just a number which is the maximum difference